JeremyMColegrove/huefy/README.md

 ```

 ## 📸 Example
+How the interpolated colors look at various percentages between two colors:
 ![Color Transition Examples](./example_gradients.jpg)

 ## 🌟 Why Choose Huefy?

-Huefy provides a simple yet powerful way to create smooth color transitions with support for a wide range of color formats and customizable interpolation curves.
+Huefy provides a simple yet powerful way to create smooth color interpolations with support for a wide range of color formats and customizable interpolation curves.
+This package could be used to create your own gradients, fade colors in and out, etc.

 ## 🌍 Supported Environments